Eclipse-SDV-Hackathon-BCX/hackchallenge-passenger-welcome/README.md

 # Eclipse SDV Hackathon on BCX2022
-## Welcome to the "Welcome passenger" hack challenge!
+## Welcome to the 'Passenger Welcome' hack challenge!

-The goal is for a passenger to feel comfortable entering and using a vehicle.
-How should your own car or a carsharing car behave when a passenger approaches?
-Open the door or trunk?
-Adjust the seat and steering wheel position?
-Adjust the temparature?
-What comes to your mind about how the vehicle should behave?
+The idea of the 'Passenger Welcome' use case is that the driver (or a passenger) is detected while he is approaching the vehicle.
+Based on this information, your _Welcome Vehicle Application_ could control a sequence of events, such as welcoming the passenger with a special lighting sequence (using lights outside and/or inside the car), automatically opening the door or trunk, adjusting the seat position according to driver preferences, the same for steering wheel position, HVAC, music, etc. – there is no limitation to the creativity in this hackathon.
+What comes to your mind about how your own vehicle or a carsharing car should behave when a passenger approaches?